 This section of the course requires DEPARTMENTAL APPROVAL to enter, because it is run concurrently with the Business Fundamentals (BFUN) Program.
 Priority is given to students who have joined the program: https://iizuna.info/study/programs/7985acert, but we anticipate some seats will be released for general enrolment If the program is not showing “full”, then there are seats available for general registration.
-If you wish to enter this course, please fill out the form at this link Please do not contact the Program Assistant or Program Head to get approval as we will be basing decisions off the survey only.
-We will contact you within a few working days to let you know our decision.
+If you wish to enter this course, please email the Program Assistant, Sarah Chanway at [email protected] with your name, student ID number and the CRN of the course that you would like to register in.
+Registration will not be permitted without proof of a minimum English level of IELTS 6.0 (or equivalent).
+For details on English requirements, please see https://iizuna.info/admission/english.shtml.
 Please note: There will be no class on Monday, May 20th (Victoria Day), and on Monday July 1st (Canada Day), or August 5th (BC Day)

 Upon successful completion of this course, the student will be able to:

 Describe Canadian cultural, business, political and legal structures.